waltligon/orangefs/doc/pvfs2-faq.md

 examples of the maximum sizes that each of the existing modules support.
 The maximum should be reported when you issue a `get_info` call with the option set to `BMI_CHECK_MAXSIZE`.
-Higher level components of PVFS perform these checks in order to make sure that they don't choose buffer sizes that are too large for the underlying network.
+Higher level components of PVFS perform these checks in order to make sure that they don’t choose buffer sizes that are too large for the underlying network.

 #### What happens if I try to match a BMI send with a BMI receive that has too small a buffer?

 If the receive buffer is too small for the incoming message, then the communication will fail and an error will be reported if possible.
-We don't support any semantics for receiving partial messages or anything like that.
+We don’t support any semantics for receiving partial messages or anything like that.
 Its ok if the receive buffer is too big, though.